adrienb39/gestimag/htdocs/includes/nnnick/chartjs/docs/configuration/responsive.md

 }
 ```

-You may also find that, due to complexities in when the browser lays out the document for printing and when resize events are fired, Chart.js is unable to properly resize for the print layout.
+You may also find that, due to complexities in when the browser lays out the document for printing and when resize events are fired, Chart.js is unable to properly resize for the echo layout.
 To work around this, you can pass an explicit size to `.resize()` then use an [onafterprint](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onafterprint) event to restore the automatic size when done.

 ```javascript
 window.addEventListener('beforeprint', () => {